-If there will be a change in the person picking up your child, please notify the teacher and main office on the morning of the change.
-In the case of an unexpected emergency, please notify the school office by phone or email.
+If there is a change in the person picking up your child, please notify the teacher and main office on the morning of the change.
+In the case of an unexpected emergency, please notify the school office by phone and email.